5 Healthy Weekday Breakfasts to Meal Prep

 Hard Boiled EggsMakes 6 to 12 large eggs: Recipe courtesy Heather Ramsdell

-- In a pot of water: Bring a large pot of water to a boil.
+- Boiling in a Pot: Bring a large pot of water to a boil.
 Lower the eggs into the water.
 After 30 seconds cover the pot and bring it to a simmer.
 Cook the eggs covered for 11 minutes then put them into ice water to stop them from cooking.

 - Keep the eggs in the refrigerator until ready to eat.